These computer science majors are prepared to take on the IT world and to teach high schoolers the ropes.

 "As a nation, we’re putting everything online but we’re not thinking about how to protect it."

-The risk posed by hackers to critical infrastructure is no small matter.
+The risk posed by hackers is no small matter.
 In May a cyberattack disabled the Colonial Pipeline Company, which operates the country’s biggest fuel pipeline network, carrying 2.5 million barrels of refined petroleum products a day to airports and filling stations.
 The attack led to the shutting down of all four of its main lines.

 "Virtually every company and government agency in the country needs someone on staff to protect their systems," says Mello-Stark, "but college enrollments haven't kept up with the demand.”